bhuiyanmobasshir94/Recommender-Systems/README.md

 Learners in the honors track will focus on experimental evaluation of the algorithms against medium sized datasets.
 The standard track will include a mix of provided results and spreadsheet exploration.

 Both groups will produce a capstone report documenting the analysis, the selected solution, and the justification for that solution.

+A great repo for all coursera courses - [repo](https://github.com/shenweichen/Coursera)